Best-by-feb132024/Camilla-FE-embed/README.md

 # Camilla-FE-embed
 NSFW textual inversion embed for stable diffusion based on R34 images of Camilla from fire emblem.
 To be used with stable diffusion (prefferably waifu diffusion 1.3 or Novel AI)

+**You are free to use this without credit, but I ask you do not monetize any images you creates using this**.

 ![](https://static.wikia.nocookie.net/feheroes_gamepedia_en/images/e/ec/Camilla_Bewitching_Beauty_Face.webp/revision/latest?cb=20190920200248)

 # Installing and using with AUTOMATIC1111's SD webui